joshwadd/Vehicle_detection/README.md

 ## Data Set

-The key component to the object detection pipeline is a robust image c
+The key component to the object detection pipeline is a robust image classi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1NjgyMTcwOF19
+eyJoaXN0b3J5IjpbLTIwNDYwNDY1OTJdfQ==
 -->